bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 * `--time=tomorrow`
 * `--time:tomorrow`

-When assigning multiple values, by default each value will need to be proceeded by the option name
+When assigning multiple values, by default each value will need to be preceded by the option name

 `--days Monday --days Tuesday`